espeak-ng/espeak-ng/docs/phonemes.md

 | `sml`  | æ     |       | ɐ     |       |       |       |
 | `low`  | a     | ɶ     |       |       | ɑ     | ɒ     |

-__NOTE:__ The `smh` vowels are more `cnt` than the other vowels.
-However, this distinction is not needed to classify these vowels, so is not included in the above table.

 ### Other Symbols

 | Symbol | Features                      |